 - Anyone who wants to add more vegetables and plant-based meals to their diet: Even if you don’t feel like quitting meat cold turkey, Purple Carrot is a great option if your doctor, mother, or girlfriend is making you feel guilty about too much bacon in your diet.
 These meals are a good way of beefing...er...up your vegetable intake without feeling like you’re betraying your steak and burgers.

-- Adventurous diners: Looking for burst of flavor?
+- Adventurous diners: Looking for a burst of flavor?
 This is the place to be.